Arts & Life

 Urban Shaman Contemporary Aboriginal Art Gallery: Reopened with some restrictions.

 Winnipeg Art Gallery: Reopened to the public on May 5.
 Mandatory mask policy took effect Aug.
 11. See hours of operation.

 Assiniboine Park: The conservancy has cancelled all of its summer events.
 The zoo reopened outdoor areas on May 1.

 Bell MTS Place: All sporting events and concerts have been cancelled or postponed.

 Burton Cummings Theatre: All concerts have been cancelled or postponed.

 Children’s Hospital Book Market: Cancelled.
 Organizers have asked that no books be dropped off at fire stations or other drop-off locations at this time.

-Good Will Social Club: Closed.
+Good Will Social Club: Reopened with restrictions.

-Manitoba Stampede: Cancelled.
+Manitoba Ag Ex: Cancelled.

-Morden Corn and Apple Festival: Cancelled
+Morden Corn and Apple Festival: Cancelled.

 Prairie Theatre Exchange: Cancelled all remaining performances.
 PTE classes and workshops are being postponed.